bnmoch3/blog/_posts/2024-04-04-duckdb-numba-udfs.md

 To mitigate against this overhead, DuckDB offers a third kind of UDFs - vectorized UDFs.
 These take in inputs as vectors and produce outputs as vectors.
-These allow for zero-copy between the database and client code (no translation) plus systems-wise, benefit from improved cache locality.
+They also allow for zero-copy between the database and client code (no translation overhead); additionally, systems-wise, they benefit from improved cache locality.

 For vectorized UDFs, DuckDB uses the [Arrow](https://arrow.apache.org/) format to provide inputs and take the output.

 Let's convert the haversine UDFs above from scalar into vectorized.
-I'll skip non-JIT vectorized functions and head straight to the JIT version since in my benchmarks, vectorized non-JIT versions ended up performing even worse than their scalar equivalents, sometimes by a factor of 5.
+I'll skip non-JIT vectorized functions and head straight to the JIT version since in my benchmarks across other datasets and problems, vectorized non-JIT versions ended up performing even worse than their scalar equivalents, sometimes by a factor of 5.

 Numba comes with built-in support for Numpy arrays.
 In order to provide Arrow-based arrays as input, we have to extend Numba's typing layer.
 Uwe Korn